How to Move to Costa Rica

 Costa Rica’s Visa Requirements

-Wondering how to move to Costa Rica from the U.S.A, the U.K., European nations, Canada, or Australia?
+Wondering how to move to Costa Rica from the U.S., the U.K., European nations, Canada, or Australia?
 Citizens of these countries do not need to apply for a tourist visa to enter Costa Rica.
-Upon arrival, you are permitted to remain in the country for 90 days.
+Upon arrival, you can remain in the country for 90 days.
 If you exit and then re-enter Costa Rica, which you can do by making a quick trip to the neighboring country of Nicaragua, you will be granted a new 90-day stay.

-Perhaps you want to know how to move to Costa Rica without needing to exit and re-enter the country every 90 days.
+You may want to know how to move to Costa Rica without exiting and re-entering the country every 90 days.
 Recent changes give you a new option.
 In 2021, Costa Rica passed a new law to create a digital nomad visa.
 Moving to Costa Rica will therefore be much easier for remote workers.

-If you are a Canadian citizen between the ages of 18 and 35, you have access to a Youth Mobility program that allows you to work legally in Costa Rica.
+If you are a Canadian citizen between 18 and 35, you have access to a Youth Mobility program that allows you to work legally in Costa Rica.
 You can apply for this visa once you have a job offer or internship lined up.

 Costa Rican Residency Requirements

-Establishing residency in Costa Rica is not easy, but there are several options.
-There is a special type of temporary Costa Rican residency for students, volunteers, academics and researchers, as well as one for retirees.
-To apply for residency, be prepared to provide your birth certificate, a certificate of civil status, a copy of your criminal record, and bank statements that have been certified by a public accountant.
+Establishing residency in Costa Rica is not easy, but several options exist.
+A special temporary Costa Rican residency exists for students, volunteers, academics, researchers, and retirees.
+To apply for residency, be prepared to provide your birth certificate, a certificate of civil status, a copy of your criminal record, and bank statements certified by a public accountant.

 Where to Live in Costa Rica

 Moving to Costa Rica provides you with the opportunity to live in paradise.
-The country has beautiful beaches, forests that are bursting with biodiversity, and cities like San José where you’ll be able to enjoy shopping, restaurants, and other highlights of urban life.
+The country has beautiful beaches, forests bursting with biodiversity, and cities like San José, where you can enjoy shopping, restaurants, and other highlights of urban life.

-Beaches on either coast are always popular, but other great places to live in Costa Rica include Monteverde, which offers cooler weather and lush plant life, and the Central Valley, which is close to the capital of San José.
-As you consider where to live, keep in mind that Costa Rica is split up into seven different provinces: Alajuela, Cartago, Guanacaste, Heredia, Limón, Puntarenas, and San José.
+Beaches on either coast are always popular, but the other best places to live in Costa Rica include Monteverde, which offers cooler weather and lush plant life, and the Central Valley, which is close to the capital of San José.
+As you consider where to live, remember that Costa Rica is divided into seven provinces: Alajuela, Cartago, Guanacaste, Heredia, Limón, Puntarenas, and San José.

 Housing in Costa Rica

 You’ll find many options for housing if you’re moving to Costa Rica.
-Some digital nomads prefer to live in hotels that offer activities as well as a place to sleep.
-There are hotels that provide private rooms for $US1,000 per month.
-If you’re willing to share a dormitory, you’ll pay even less.
+Some digital nomads prefer to live in hotels that offer activities and a place to sleep.
+Some hotels provide private rooms for $1,000 per month.
+You’ll pay even less if you’re willing to share a dormitory.

-For those seeking more privacy, there are numerous house and apartment rentals available.
-Rent starts at about US$800 per month, though you can pay much more and live in true luxury.
+For those seeking more privacy, numerous house and apartment rentals are available.
+Rent starts at about $800 per month, though you can pay much more and live in true luxury.
 And should you develop such a fondness for Costa Rica that you want to purchase your own home there, you’ll be glad to know you do not have to be a Costa Rican citizen to buy property.

 Healthcare in Costa Rica

-Healthcare in Costa Rica is of such high-quality that medical tourists come from around the globe to access services.
-The standard of care is excellent, and if you’re moving to Costa Rica from the U.S.A, you’ll find that the costs to obtain care are much lower.
-If you want to access healthcare in Costa Rica as an expat, you should purchase an international health insurance plan or acquire private insurance in Costa Rica.
+Healthcare in Costa Rica is of such high quality that medical tourists come from around the globe to access services.
+The standard of care is excellent, and if you’re moving to Costa Rica from the U.S., you’ll find that the costs to obtain care are much lower.

 The Language and Culture of Costa Rica

-Christianity is the predominant religion in Costa Rica, though there are substantial numbers of non-believers and Buddhists.
+Catholicism is the official religion in Costa Rica, though there are substantial numbers of Protestants and Buddhists.
 The Costa Rican Constitution provides for freedom of religion.

-Costa Rica is known for its motto of “Pura Vida,” meaning a simple, pure life.
-The country stays true to this motto with its laidback and relaxing atmosphere, which makes it a welcoming spot for people from a variety of different backgrounds.
+Costa Rica is known for its motto, “Pura Vida,” which means a simple, pure life.
+The country stays true to this motto with its laidback and relaxing atmosphere, which makes it a welcoming spot for people from various backgrounds.